Jason & the Scorchers: Later activities

 Ringenberg now performs as Farmer Jason, playing children's music.
 He also performs solo, playing his own material and some of the Scorchers' classics.
-In June 2007 Jason & the Scorchers reunited for a Perry Baggs benefit show in Nashville at Exit/In.
-They also played one single gig in Spain in September of the same year.
+In June 2007, Jason & the Scorchers reunited for a Perry Baggs benefit show in Nashville at Exit/In.

 The band performed for several shows in Scandinavia and Britain in May 2008.
-This coincided with a couple of solo shows from Ringenberg, Farmer Jason, and Warner E. Hodges solo shows.
-There was also a US show at the Flood City Music Festival in Johnstown, Pennsylvania on Labor Day weekend, in 2008.
+This coincided with a couple of solo shows from Ringenberg, Farmer Jason, and Warner E. Hodges.
+There was also a US show at the Flood City Music Festival in Johnstown, Pennsylvania on Labor Day weekend in 2008.
 Warner E. Hodges is a full-time member of Dan Baird & Homemade Sin.
-They toured through Europe in October 2007, and released a new Homemade Sin album in May 2008 on the Jerkin Crocus record label.
+They toured Europe in October 2007, and released a new Homemade Sin album in May 2008 on the Jerkin Crocus record label.

-In 2007, Warner E. Hodges, Kenny Ames and Fenner Castner played four UK shows under the name Ginger and The Scorchers, with Wildhearts frontman Ginger on vocals.
+In 2007, Warner E. Hodges, Kenny Ames, and Fenner Castner played four UK shows under the name Ginger and The Scorchers, with Wildhearts frontman Ginger on vocals.
 In September 2010, Ringenberg reunited with Shakespeare's Riot bandmates Gary Gibula and Tom Miller for brief performances at a coffeehouse and an outdoor pavilion in Carbondale, Illinois.

-Former drummer and songwriter Perry Baggs became an archivist at The Tennessean where he was employed for 17 years.
+Former drummer and songwriter Perry Baggs became an archivist at The Tennessean, where he was employed for 17 years.
 He also played bass guitar with the Scottsboro First Baptist Church Praise Band.
 He died at his home on July 12, 2012, after a 22-year battle with diabetes.
-He was working on a gospel album Hymns for Him at the time.
+He was working on a gospel album Hymns for Him at the time of his death.